FluffySnowman/zshell/README.md

 # Complications

-Some commands that require an interrupt to stop (such as 'ping') may not work correctly.
+- Some commands that require an interrupt to stop (such as 'ping') may not work correctly.
 The window and the execute button may hang or be disfunctional when this happens.
+- Each command is redireced back to the zshell directory. using 'cd ..' or 'cd' to any path will not work.
+BYPASS:- To bypass this you will have to run 'cd /your/path && command'.
+Make sure to add '&&'.
+Use it as many times as you want to stack commands.